Clyn-Mawr Cottages – Blaenau Gwent Rows

 In the Monmouthshire Merlin newspaper 5th of March 1875, the South Wales Colliery Company issued the outlay and costs etc of their undertakings in the both valleys, they stated the sum of £2,928 had been spent on the sixty-five cottages at Clyn Mawr and a smaller sum on the thirteen at Cwmtillery.
 The chairman thought an extra £4,500 would be required, though a later edition reported said the sum of £4,521.
 4s.
 6d. was expended on cottage accommodation which included necessary roads and all drainage costs.

-Points of Interest – Sometime during the 1950’s-60’s, numbers 1 and 2 cottages at the top row Blaenau Gwent were demolished through the result of subsidence and were never replaced.
+Points of Interest – Sometime during the 1950’s-60’s, numbers 1 and 2 cottages on the top row Blaenau Gwent were demolished through the result of subsidence and they were never replaced.
 The site of those demolished houses is now occupied by a newly erected stone War Memorial.

 The Date Stone Query.